|

 film we'd got an expedition together to examine the

+vertical and overhanging face in more detail.
 On top of the second pitch on the Angel Falls, a damp

 and delicate E6 6a, Andre turned to face us looking